SQL Function Support

 Use the day_of_week(field)

-function to extract the day of the week value from a field.
+function to return the ISO day of the week from field.
+The value ranges from 1 (Monday) to 7 (Sunday).
+The alias dow()

 select timestamp, day_of_week(timestamp) from "sample-elb-view" limit 1;